 We asked Stuart Seymour, Head of Cyber Security Incident Response and Continuity at BAT, three questions about the emerging cyber security trends, the biggest barriers in the fight against ransomware, and the role of the human element in successful cyber incidents.
 Join us and hear Stuart’s compelling and valuable cybersecurity insights.

-Stuart Seymour, Head of Cyber Security Incident Response and Continuity at BAT, will be a panelist in the session entitled “Security incident management: Key lessons from industry leaders” on September 22nd at 14:30.
+Stuart Seymour, Head of Cyber Security Incident Response and Continuity at BAT, will be a panelist in the session entitled “Security incident management: Key lessons from industry leaders” together with Laurens Binken, General Manager Information Risk Management Strategy and Transformation at Shell, Shawn Bowen, VP and CISO at World Fuel Services, Linus Plum, CISO at Software AG, and Sascha Maier, Group CISO at SV Group.
 Stuart has a proven track record of building and transforming Security Functions, leading security transformation and operational teams globally, at major multinationals.